StefanRickli/file_to_qrcode/README.md

 - Add different page layouts
 - Add restoration verification
 - Add source code of encoder (and decoder?) to the first PDF page
+- Maybe replace batch UUID with batch timestamp, since we only need something to uniquely distinguish different runs of the same file

 ## backup_to_qrcode.py
 - In: A file needs to be present in the folder `backup/in/`.
 The algorigthm will choose the file with the latest date modified.